zackees/aicode/README.md

 # About

-`Aider.chat` is by far the BEST aicoding assistant on the planet.
-However, it's a little complex to install on Windows/Linux/MacOS. `aicode` fixes these problems.
+Okay well `aider.chat` is by far the BEST aicoding assistant on the planet.
+But `aicode`, a front end for `aider.chat` is EASIER TO USE!
+So use this whenever you can for Windows/Linux/MacOS.
 Think of `aicode` as `aider.chat` but on easy mode.

 One foot gun here is that `aider.chat` only works on files in a git repo. therefore you must be in a git repo for `aicode` to work.
 This is required because `aider.chat` will generate a repo map as part of the query.